Lyapunov Analysis For Monotonically Forward-Backward Accelerated Algorithms: Lyapnov analysis for NAG and FISTA

-To derive the linear convergence for~\texttt{FISTA}, we still need to establish a suitable Lyapunov function.
-In this context, we generalize the one~\eqref{eqn: lyapunov-nag}, previously used for smooth functions, as shown in~\Cref{subsec: lin-nag}, by replacing the smooth function $f$ with the composite function $\Phi = f+g$.
-This modification leads to the following Lyapunov function:
+To prove linear convergence of~\texttt{FISTA}, we construct a generalized Lyapunov function by modifying the one in~\eqref{eqn: lyapunov-nag}, replacing the smooth objective $f$ with the composite objective $\Phi = f+g$.
+This yields the following Lyapunov function: